riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/30_controls.md

 ## Tasks

 - Add a `<dot:TextBox>` control in the `<body>` element.
-- Use value binding to bind its `Text` to the `Difference` property.
+- Use a value binding to bind its `Text` attribute to the `Difference` property.